Operations, aircraft maintenance, flying.

 That identifies a potential enhancement (applies to enhancements noted during the acquisition cycle).

-Model and series for equipment type in the TO.
+Model and series for equipment type.

 Group assembly parts list.